 WELCOME TO THE JUSTICE ARTS COALITION (JAC)

-The Justice Arts Coalition (JAC) unites teaching artists, arts advocates, currently and formerly incarcerated artists, and allies, harnessing the transformative power of the arts to reimagine justice.
-Through the sharing of resources, stories, and learning opportunities, JAC is building a nationwide collective of people who are committed to increasing opportunities for creative expression in carceral settings and shaping public dialogue around the intersection of the arts and justice.
-Initially formed by veteran teaching artists Judith Tannenbaum, Julia Taylor, Emily Harris, Allie Horevitz, Rachael Zudak, Jaime Nelson, and Suzanne Gothard in 2008 as the Prison Arts Coalition ─ a grassroots, volunteer-led project ─ today a group of stakeholders is working to transform this informal coalition into a nonprofit to ensure the work can continue and expand.
+Justice Arts Coalition (JAC) unites teaching artists, arts advocates, currently and formerly incarcerated artists, and allies, harnessing the transformative power of the arts to reimagine justice.
+Through the sharing of resources, stories, and learning opportunities, JAC is building a nationwide collective of people who are committed to increasing opportunities for creative expression in carceral settings, amplifying the voices of those most impacted by mass incarceration, and shaping public dialogue around the intersection of the arts and justice.
+Initially formed by veteran teaching artists Judith Tannenbaum, Julia Taylor, Emily Harris, Allie Horevitz, Rachael Zudak, Jaime Nelson, and Suzanne Gothard in 2008 as the Prison Arts Coalition, JAC has remained a grassroots, volunteer-led project throughout its recent transformation into a national 501c3 nonprofit organization.

-The work of the Justice Arts Coalition is grounded in the beliefs that:
+The work of Justice Arts Coalition is grounded in the beliefs that:

 Creative expression is both a human need and a human right

 Creative expression is essential to healing, reconciliation, and community-building